-Bigfoot museum is an attempt to re-create the Goan village seen as it used to be.
-There are various household, religious places, marketplaces and occupations depicted spread over a hill.
+Bigfoot museum or the Big Foot Museum, Goa is an attempt to re-create the Goan village seen as it used to be.
+There are a various household, religious places, marketplaces, and occupations depicted spread over a hill.
 Let me walk you through some of the key attractions of this museum.

-The entrance door that is ornate and gives an impression of a place that is rich.
+The entrance door is ornate and gives an impression of a place that is rich.

-A sculpture of Saint Mira Bai in red laterite stone that is supposed to be a longest of its kind and find mention in many record books.
+A sculpture of Saint Mira Bai in red laterite stone that is supposed to be the longest of its kind and find mention in many record books.

-An impression of a big foot on a rock that gives this place its name.
+An impression of bigfoot on a rock that gives this place its name.
 The myth is that if you touch the foot and make a wish, it will come true.
-An illuminated story is told through a series of paintings about the legend of bigfoot that makes it a holy place – worth worshiping.
+An illuminating story is told through a series of paintings about the legend of Bigfoot that makes it a holy place – worth worshiping.

 There are spice plantations around the place like many other places in Goa.